diaxxu/RH-rocketV1/README.md

-# RH-rocketV1
+# 🚀 RH-rocketV1

-Simple Rocket Project :<br/>
+## Simple Rocket Project

 This is a basic single-stage model rocket powered by a solid D-class motor.
-The design is focused on stability, safe recovery, and being easy to build with common materials.
+The design focuses on stability, safe recovery, and being easy to build with common materials.

 ---

-📦 Project :<br/>
+##  Project Details

+- **Rocket Type:** Single-stage
+- **Motor:** Commercial solid rocket motor (D12)
+- **Length:** 75 cm
+- **Body:** Carbon fiber tube
+- **Nose Cone:** PLA + fiberglass + resin
+- **Fins:** 3D-printed PLA
+- **Recovery:** Parachute deployed with delay charge
+- **Electronics Bay:** Space for altimeter *(future upgrade: GPS or IMU)*

 ---

-* Rocket Type: Single-stage
+##  Tools & Materials

+- Fusion 360 (CAD)
+- 3D printer (for nose cone and fins)
+- Resin and fiberglass
-* Motor: Commercial solid rocket motor (D12)
+- Estes D-class motor (D12)

-* Length: 75 cm

-* Body: Carbon Fiber Tub

-* Nose Cone: PLA + Fiberglass + Resin

-* Fins: PLA 3d printed

-* Recovery: Parachute deployed with delay charge

-* Electronics Bay: Space for altimeter (future upgrade: GPS or IMU)

 ---

-🧰 Tools & Materials
+##  Flight Summary

+-Launched from an open field with proper safety precautions
+-Reached approximately 300 meters in altitude
+-Parachute deployed successfully
+-Rocket recovered with minor scuffs on fins

 ---

-* Fusion 360 for CAD

-* 3d Printer

-* Resin (nose)

-* Estes D-class motor (D12)
+## 📂 Files

+- `/CAD` — 3D model files (Fusion 360 format)

 ---
-🚀 Flight Summary <br/>
----
--Launched from an open field with proper safety precautions.<br/>
--Reached approximately 300 meters in altitude.<br/>
--Parachute deployed successfully.<br/>
--Rocket recovered with minor scuffs on fins.

----
-Files
----
-/CAD — 3D model files

----
-⚠️ Disclaimer
+## ⚠️ Disclaimer

 This project is for educational and personal use only.
-Follow local laws and safety guidelines when building or launching rockets.
+Always follow local laws and safety guidelines when building or launching rockets.